Health Insurance Frauds in India

 • Q1.
 How do health insurance companies investigate claims?

 Ans: Health insurance companies in India investigate claims by analyzing the documents submitted by policyholders or hospitals.
-They verify the information against the policy terms, and discrepancies identified during the process can result in the claim being rejected.
+They verify the provided information against the policy terms, and any discrepancies identified during the process can result in the claim being rejected.

 • Q2.
 Why health insurance claims are rejected?

 Ans: Health insurance claims can be rejected for several reasons, such as providing incorrect or incomplete information during the application process, submitting claims for treatments not covered under the policy, or failing to disclose pre-existing conditions.
-Claims can also be rejected if the documentation is insufficient or if the waiting period for certain illnesses or treatments has not been completed.
+Claims can also be rejected if the documentation is insufficient or if the waiting period for certain illnesses or treatments has not been served.

 • Q3.
 What happens if you do not claim health insurance?